 - Pit Bull Terrier

 - Staffordshire Bull Terrier/”Staffys”

 - Tibetan Spaniel

-Limit access to food 12-24 hours before taking your dog on a plane.
+Limit access to food before flying with a dog.

 Familiarise yourself with the airport that you are departing from and arriving to.

 Most airports will have a dedicated area for pets and service animals to rest.
 It is actually a legal requirement that all U.S. airports have pet-relief areas available for working animals and pets to rest.
 Take some photos of the airport maps, so you don’t have to wander around on the day trying to find a resting place.

 When flying with dogs, you should try to book a non-stop, direct flight whenever possible.

 Additionally, try to fly on a weekday when airports are typically less hectic.